TheRedBrain/food-overhaul/README.md

 https://modrinth.com/mod/item-components and https://modrinth.com/mod/default-components both allow setting the default components of items via data packs.

-> A note about hunger and saturation.
->
+### Hunger and saturation

-> Food Overhaul does not remove these systems.
+Food Overhaul does not remove these systems.
 They can be used in combination with the food effects.

+By default, food items without a food effect can be eaten like normal.
+This can be disabled in the server config.

 > If the food system should be completely gone from your mod pack, maybe take a look at my mod [Health Regeneration Overhaul](https://modrinth.com/mod/health-regeneration-overhaul), which can completely disable vanillas hunger system including saturation and exhaustion.